 ER/Studio Enterprise requires installation on an RDBMS of your choice: DB2 LUW, Oracle, Sybase ASE or Microsoft SQL Server.
 Two components will be installed: the server and the database.
 The server machine requires the chosen database client utilities to be installed in advance so that the server can initially build and subsequently connect and communicate with the database thereafter.

-- For comprehensive installation instructions, including Repository server requirements and database sizing projections, please refer to the Install Guide. - For information regarding ER/Studio Enterprise architecture, see Understanding and Maintaining the Repository.
+- For comprehensive installation instructions, including Repository server requirements and database sizing projections, please refer to the Install Guide. - For information regarding ER/Studio Enterprise architecture, see the ER/Studio Repository Installation and Administration Guide at docs.embarcadero.com.